roikonen/scalablemodeling/README.md

 ### The Three Dimensions to Scalability

-In this chapter we are in the context of:
+In this section we are in the context of:
 * Event-Driven Architecture (EDA)
 * Command Query Separation (CQS)
 * Command Query Responsibility Segregation (CQRS)